StanfordVL/behavior/_sources/installation.md.txt

 4) Download and obtain access to the BEHAVIOR Dataset of Objects (3D assets with physical and semantic annotations).
 If you already did this before, for example because you also installed the repositories, you can skip this step.
 Otherwise:

-    a) Accept the license agreement filling the [form](https://forms.gle/GXAacjpnotKkM2An7).
+    a) Fill out the license agreement in this [form](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform).
 This allows you to use the assets within iGibson for free for your research.

-    b) After signing and uploading the agreement, you will get access to the encryption key (`igibson.key`) and a data bundle for BEHAVIOR (`behavior_data_bundle.zip`) including the BEHAVIOR Dataset of Objects and the iGibson2 Dataset of scenes.
-Download both.
+    b) After submitting the form, you will receive a key (igibson.key).
+Create a folder for the dataset and copy the key into that folder.

-    c) Decompress the BEHAVIOR data bundle into a folder, e.g. `dataset`:
-    ```
-    unzip behavior_data_bundle.zip -d dataset
-    ```
-    e) Place the `igibson.key` in the folder you decompressed the bundle (`dataset` in our example)
+    c) Download the datasets from [here](https://storage.googleapis.com/gibson_scenes/ig_dataset.tar.gz) (size ~20GB).
+    d) Unzip the zip file into the created folder

 5) You are ready to train and test your solutions, or create a submission to EvalAI.
 See [Section Training and Evaluating](benchmarking.md)